 When the Germans took control of France, Rosette was still a child in school.
 She was embarrassed to wear the Star of David on all her clothing. “[The school children] weren’t too friendly to us because it was very dangerous to be friendly with Jewish girls.”

 After many arrests of close friends, Rosette’s parents were convinced that it was time for Rosette to escape occupied France.
 A deal was made with a non-Jewish friend to take Rosette to live in Piegut, France –a zone relatively free of German occupation.
 She stayed in Piegut until the war’s conclusion, where she was reunited with her older brother, Bernard, the only survivor of her immediate family.

-Rosette volunteers her time with the Holocaust Museum of Southwest Florida to share her story.
+Rosette volunteers her time with the Holocaust Museum and Education Center of Southwest Florida to share her story.